asuh/front-end-windows/readme.md

 ### Git aliases (optional)

-Less keystrokes can be better, so here are optional and ensible shortcuts to a global Git config file.
+Less keystrokes can be better, so here are optional and sensible shortcuts to a global Git config file.

     touch ~/.gitconfig